John French, 1st Earl of Ypres: Death

-French died from cancer of the bladder at Deal Castle on 22 May 1925, aged 72.
-On 25 May, his body was taken by motor hearse from Deal to London for cremation at Golders Green Crematorium.
-The ashes then remained overnight in the Guards Chapel, Wellington Barracks until the funeral service at Westminster Abbey in the evening of 26 May.
-After the service, the ashes were escorted by a military procession to Victoria Station by six battalions of infantry, one battery of artillery, eight squadrons of cavalry and a detachment from the Royal Navy.
+French died from bladder cancer at Deal Castle on 22 May 1925.
+On 25 May, his body was taken to London for cremation at Golders Green Crematorium.
+The ashes remained overnight in the Guards' Chapel, Wellington Barracks, until the funeral service at Westminster Abbey in the evening of 26 May.
+After the service, the ashes were escorted by a military procession to Victoria Station.

 The procedure of burying ashes in an urn was still unfamiliar at the time, and it was transported in a coffin during the funeral ceremonies.
-An estimated 7,000 people, including many veterans of the retreat from Mons, filed past the coffin during the first two hours it lay in state before the funeral.
-Haig, Robertson, Hamilton and Smith-Dorrien (who had travelled from France to pay his respects to a man with whom he had clashed badly) were pall bearers at the funeral at Westminster Abbey – the first of a major First World War leader.
+An estimated 7,000 people filed past the coffin during the first two hours it lay in state.
+Haig, Robertson, Hamilton and Smith-Dorrien were pall bearers at the funeral at Westminster Abbey – the first of a major First World War leader.
 The ashes were buried in a private service in the graveyard of St. Mary the Virgin Church at Ripple, Kent, five days after his death.